-This introductory course provides an overview of the use of computer technology for nursing research and practice.
-Computer-based resources including word processing, presentation software, bibliographic software, search engines and databases are used to assist in acquisition, maintenance, and presentation of information in a scholarly format.
+This introductory course provides the students with an overview of the use of computer technology for nursing research and practice.
+Computer-based resources including word processing, presentation software, bibliographic software, search engines and databases are incorporated to assist students in acquisition, maintenance, and presentation of information in a scholarly format.